jeromeetienne/webaudiox/README.md

 here are the various examples:

 * a possible way to handle soundback: [here](http://jeromeetienne.github.io/webaudiox/examples/soundsbank.html)
-* how to get a track from sound cloud: [here](http://jeromeetienne.github.io/webaudiox/examples/soundcloud-test.html)
 * how to load and play a sound only with the API: [here](http://jeromeetienne.github.io/webaudiox/examples/raw.html)
 * how to use it with beatdetektor.js: [here](http://jeromeetienne.github.io/webaudiox/examples/beatdetektorjs.html)